awslabs/kubeflow-manifests/docs/deployment/rds-s3/README.md

    1. Configure `awsconfigs/apps/pipeline/params.env` file with the RDS endpoint URL, S3 bucket name, and S3 bucket region that were configured when following the steps in Create RDS Instance and Create S3 Bucket steps in prerequisites(#1-prerequisites).

-      - For example, if your RDS endpoint URL is `rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com`, S3 bucket name is `kf-aws-demo-bucket`, and s3 bucket region is `us-west-2` your `params.env` file should look like:
+      - For example, if your RDS endpoint URL is `rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com`, metadata db name is `kubeflow`, S3 bucket name is `kf-aws-demo-bucket`, and s3 bucket region is `us-west-2` your `params.env` file should look like:
       - ```
         dbHost=rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com
+        mlmdDb=kubeflow
         bucketName=kf-aws-demo-bucket
         minioServiceHost=s3.amazonaws.com
         minioServiceRegion=us-west-2